ncboot/shim-review/README.md

   * CVE-2023-4693
   * CVE-2023-4692
 *******************************************************************************
-[your text here]
+[We are using upstream GRUB 2.12 which has above CVEs fixed]

 *******************************************************************************
-### If these fixes have been applied, is the upstream global SBAT generation in your GRUB2 binary set to 4?
+### If shim is loading GRUB2 bootloader, and if these fixes have been applied, is the upstream global SBAT generation in your GRUB2 binary set to 4?
 The entry should look similar to: `grub,4,Free Software Foundation,grub,GRUB_UPSTREAM_VERSION,https://www.gnu.org/software/grub/`
 *******************************************************************************
-[your text here]
+[Yes, upstream global SBAT generation in our GRUB2 binary is set to 4]

 *******************************************************************************
 ### Were old shims hashes provided to Microsoft for verification and to be added to future DBX updates?
 ### Does your new chain of trust disallow booting old GRUB2 builds affected by the CVEs?
 *******************************************************************************
-[First time submission, upstream GRUB2 and shim 15,6 have all above CVEs fixed. ]
+[Upstream GRUB2 v2.12 and shim 15.8 have all above CVEs fixed. ]

 *******************************************************************************
 ### If your boot chain of trust includes a Linux kernel: